Atelfo/Atelfo.github.io/_posts/2022-03-19-the-best-way-to-follow-biopharma-news.md

 - [Bad Pharma: How Drug Companies Mislead Doctors and Harm Patients](https://www.goodreads.com/book/show/15795155-bad-pharma): While I find many of the critiques presented within this book weak or outdated, it's still worth reading for a critical perspective on the pharmaceutical industry

 For new biotech books, I like to check the [MIT press website](https://mitpress.mit.edu/topics/biomedical-sciences) from time to time; they seem to be the most consistent publisher of quality titles.

-### Podcasts
-On the whole, there are no biotech focused podcasts (that I'm aware of) that I find consistently informative and interesting enough to listen to regularly.
-Most are too high-level for my tastes.
-That being said, I do keep an eye on the podcasts below and listen when there's an interesting topic or guest on.

-- [The Long Run with Luke Timmerman](https://timmermanreport.com/the-long-run/): Hour long autobiographical interviews with high-profile biotech executives.
-High variance in guest quality; some are fascinating, others less so
-- [Mendelspod](https://mendelspod.com/): Developments in diagnostics, genetics and genomic medicine
-- [OncoPharm](https://podcasts.apple.com/us/podcast/oncopharm/id1305345744): Quick and straight to the point updates on the latest developments in oncology
-- [Nature podcast](https://www.nature.com/nature/articles?type=nature-podcast): Summaries of the latest splashy scientific papers from the World's preeminent scientific journal - not always about biotechnology, but often

-### Other
-- [Biotech Clubhouse](https://www.clubhouse.com/club/biotech-clubhouse) on the [Clubhouse app](https://www.clubhouse.com/): Essentially a live podcast that takes place (almost) every Sunday at 10PM CET / 4PM ET and runs for about 2 hours, hosted by [Brad Loncar](https://twitter.com/bradloncar), [Chris Garabedian](https://twitter.com/cngarabedian) and [Daphne Zohar](https://twitter.com/daphnezohar).
-The format is usually a recap of weekly news, followed by discussion with a guest then audience Q&A. The guests and discussions are consistently high quality, and interesting people from the audience often drop in to ask questions or share their perspectives

 ### Specialized databases and search engines
 #### Open-access